Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Kinematics

 and

-which are constants. \begin{remark} In some modelling approaches, such as the GVS or lumped mass models, the above transformation matrix is readily available since each point of the body is associated with a transformation matrix.
-However, this is not always the case such as in the LVP method or reduced-order FEM. \end{remark}
+which are constants. \begin{remark} In some modeling approaches, such as the \review{geometric variable strain} or lumped mass models, the above transformation matrix is readily available since each point of the body is associated with a transformation matrix.
+However, this is not always the case as in the \review{locally volume preserving} method or reduced-order FEM. \end{remark}